Jakob Oetama: Career

 Between the 1978 censoring and the fall of Suharto in 1998, Kompas did not publish open criticism of the Suharto government, leading Rosihan Anwar to criticize Oetama's cautious stance as "crab journalism".
 Despite this, however, Kompas remained politically autonomous, and still criticized the government with more subtle allusions.
 Kompas still maintained good relations with government-controlled media outlets and was willing to sanction their journalists or close certain publications instead of triggering conflict with the government or draw public ire – one example was the shutdown of the Monitor magazine and the expelling of Arswendo Atmowiloto, which was recommended by a committee chaired by Oetama directly.
 Oetama remained editor-in-chief of Kompas until 2000, when he selected Suryopratomo as his replacement.

 GlobeAsia estimated the net worth of Oetama and his wife Lilik at US$1.65 billion in 2018, making them the 21st richest Indonesians.
 Oetama was major supporter of the arts, establishing Bentara Budaya under Kompas Gramedia in 1982 which had galleries in Jakarta, Yogyakarta and Bali.
 He is a recipient of the Star of Mahaputera, 3rd class in 1973.
 Oetama had additionally served as an appointee to the People's Representative Council between 1 February 1967 and 1 October 1977, and again in 1997 although he had resigned by 1998.
 He received an honoris causa in communication from his former alma mater Gajah Mada University on 17 April 2003.

 Death

 On 22 August 2020, Oetama was admitted to Mitra Keluarga Hospital in Kelapa Gading, North Jakarta, in a critical condition, suffering from multiple organ disorders.
 He lapsed into a coma on 6 September and died on 9 September at the age of 88 from multiple organ failure.
 His funeral procession was held on 10 September 2020 at Kompas Gramedia headquarters in Jakarta, broadcast live on Kompas TV and attended by 60 people in compliance with COVID-19 prevention guidelines.
-He was buried after a procession at Kalibata Heroes Cemetery in South Jakarta at the same day.
+He was buried after a state funeral at Kalibata Heroes' Cemetery in South Jakarta at the same day.
 The procession at Kalibata was led by former Vice President Jusuf Kalla.